MJ Melendez Player Props: Royals vs. White Sox

-After going 1-for-4 in his last game, MJ Melendez and the Kansas City Royals take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:40 PM ET on Monday.
+On Wednesday, MJ Melendez (batting .289 in his past 10 games) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Athletics.
+He had a one-hit showing in his previous game (1-for-3) against the White Sox.

 MJ Melendez Game Info & Props vs. the White Sox